matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/bridging-funds.md

 After that, anyone can finalize the withdrawal on the L1 bridge by proving the inclusion of the L2 -> L1 message, and the funds will be sent to the withdrawal recipient.

-For the testnet we automatically finalize all withdrawals, i.e., for every withdrawal, we will take care of it by making an L1 transaction that proves the inclusion for each message.
+For the testnet, we automatically finalize all withdrawals, i.e., for every withdrawal, we will take care of it by making an L1 transaction that proves the inclusion for each message.